Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 10

-This time the Save As window will not appear, and the bistrol.html file will get saved right where it came from, in this case it's the Ch4 folder in Dropbox.
+This time the Save As window will not appear, and the bistrol.html file will get saved right where it came from, in this case it's the Ch04 folder in Google Drive.
 This is done automatically for you.

 Note: A keyboard shortcut when saving files is to hold down the CTRL key (CMD on MacOS) and press the letter S (for save).